← All articles

 Blended gaming CPI is up ~30% year-on-year and 47% in Europe, while 95% of installs churn in 30 days.
 The buy-growth playbook is broken — here's the distribution alternative.

-Mobile game distribution beyond paid UA — commuter playing a racing game on a train at dusk
+Mobile game distribution beyond paid UA — commuter playing casual game on train at dusk

 If you run growth at a mobile studio, you already feel it in the dashboard: every install costs more than it did a year ago, and a smaller share of those installs is still around at the end of the month.
 The numbers behind that feeling are now hard to argue with.
-Blended gaming cost-per-install (CPI) sits around $0.56 in 2026, up roughly 30% year-on-year — and in Europe specifically, the jump is 47%.
-North America isn’t far behind at +31%.
+On Adjust’s 2026 gaming benchmarks, blended gaming cost-per-install (CPI) reached $0.56 globally in 2025, up 30% year-on-year — and in Europe specifically, the jump was 47%, from $0.36 to $0.53.
+North America rose 31%, from $1.28 to $1.68.
 Meanwhile more than 95% of installs churn within 30 days.

 That combination — paying more to acquire users who leave faster — is the quiet emergency in mobile growth right now.
 The playbook most studios still run, “spend more to grow,” was built for a world where the marginal install was cheap and the auction was efficient.
 That world is gone.
 This piece is about what replaces it: not a clever bidding hack, but a structural shift toward distribution channels you don’t have to rent by the click.